-Q: What is the difference between a range and a stove?
+Q. What is the difference between a range and a stove?

-The words range and stove are often used interchangeably to refer to a collection of burners that are paired with an oven.
+The words “range” and “stove” are often used interchangeably to refer to a collection of burners that are paired with an oven.
 That said, a stove can also be used to describe a heating device for a room, as in the case of a wood-burning or pellet stove.

-Q: How do I choose an electric range?
+Q. How do I choose an electric range?

-Size is one of the most important considerations to make.
+Size is one of the most important considerations to take into account.
 Measure the width, depth, and height of the available space to make sure the electric range you purchase will fit, since ranges can vary in width from 20 inches to 40 inches.
 Also, consider how much you’re willing to spend.
 Electric ranges can vary in price from a few hundred to several thousand dollars, depending on the features of the model.

-Q: Which range is better: freestanding, slide-in, or built-in electric?
+Q. Which range is better: freestanding, slide-in, or built-in electric?

-Q: Can I plug an electric stove into a regular outlet?
+Q. Can I plug an electric stove into a regular outlet?

 Electric stoves use significantly more energy than the 1,800-maximum wattage that a standard 110-volt outlet can provide.
 As such, they require a 220-volt outlet for power.

-Q: How long do electric ranges last?
+Q. How long do electric ranges last?

 An electric range will last about 13 years on average.
-Frequent cleaning may extend the life of the device
+Frequent cleaning may extend the life of the device.